Disposal Facility-Based Waste Characterization Study

 golden gate bridge

-California’s yearly trash is 45 Times as heavy as the Golden Gate Bridge.
+California’s yearly trash is 45 times as heavy as the Golden Gate Bridge.

 cut down trees

-2.45 million trees worth of
+2.45 million trees worth of white office paper is used.

 That’s 42,255 trees for every county.